 The Journal of Emergency Medicine is once again sponsoring awards for the top three scoring oral abstracts.
-These authors will have the opportunity to present for ten minutes each during the Opening Ceremony.
+These authors will have the opportunity to present for five minutes each during the Opening Ceremony.
 The Abstract Committee will determine first place, and cash prizes will be awarded to the top presenter and two runners up at the Congress.

 - Top Award: $750 USD